opentelekomcloud-docs/modelarts/umn/source/custom_images/for_training_models/specifications_for_custom_images_used_for_training_jobs.rst

 -  To ensure that the log content can be displayed normally, the logs must be standard output.
 -  The default user of a custom image must be the user whose UID is **1101**.
 -  Custom images can be developed based on basic ModelArts images.
-For details about the supported basic images, see `Overview of a Basic Image Package <#modelarts230217enustopic0212179951section1126616610513>`__.
+For details about the supported basic images, see `Overview of a Basic Image Package <#overview-of-a-basic-image-package>`__.
 -  Currently, the ModelArts backend does not support the download of open source installation packages.
 You are advised to install the dependency packages required for training in the custom image.

 Overview of a Basic Image Package